cyberjalen/portfolio/_pages/about.md

 ---

-An avid and continous learner in the cybersecurity domain, where I specialize in cloud architecture and risk management, leveraging hands on experience with cloud and security solutions to design and implement robust, secure systems.
+Avid and continous learner in the cybersecurity domain, specializing in cloud architecture and risk management.

 ### 👨🏻‍💻 Job Experience
 <ul>